TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 * Make sure your toggle controller is reusable.
 Try to make it do the following things:
   * Clicking a button will show another element (like a dropdown menu)
   * Clicking an element will hide the clicked element and show another
-  * Clicking an checkbox will highlight the element containing the checkbox
+  * Clicking a checkbox will highlight the element containing the checkbox
 * Write a controller for text inputs with a limited length.
 Warn a user when they are close or over the maximum character count (imagine a user writing a tweet which has a maximum length of 280 characters)
 * Project: In a new rails app, create a `car` model that `:has_many` `variants`; make up some attributes.
 Then